The Treasury released the new I Bond and EE Bond rates today. New rates are announced on every first business day of May and November.

 - Lose last three months interest if redeemed within five years

 - Interest is composed of fixed and inflation-based rate

 - Fixed rate remains for life of bond

-- Inflation-based rate changes every 6 months after issue date
+- Inflation-based rate changes every six months after issue month

-- New rates announced every six months on November and May 1st
+- New rates announced every six months on first business day of November and May

 - Federal tax can be deferred on interest until bond is redeemed